 However, the incremental annual salary rise, is not always incorporated into contracts, and if this is the case you will not have an express contractual entitlement to the pay rise.
 Other schools have their own salary rates.
 As with teachers, the details of support staff pay should be included in a written pay policy.
 An integral part of pay and remuneration is the employer’s pension provision.

-How to negotiate on pay and other forms of remuneration in the independent sector, with some relevance to Further Education workplaces or academies where there is collective bargaining.
+How to negotiate on pay in the independent sector, with some relevance to Further Education workplaces or academies where there is collective bargaining.

 There are three basic things that you need to know about salary: